ProjectCircleIL/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 This is a good spot to talk a bit about how the dependency graph gets formed.

 ---
-name: lab-exercise-2a
-# 👩‍💻 Lab Exercise: Terraform in Action
-Let's use Terraform to build, manage, and destroy AWS resources.
-In this lab exercise you'll build the HashiCat application stack by running the `terraform apply` command.

-🛑 **STOP** after you complete the third quiz.

-???
-**We will explore the Terraform Graph together once everyone has completed the lab.
-Once you have the graph running in your instruqt lab stop there.**

----
 name: chapter-3-review
 # 📝 Chapter 3 Review